Joe Kernan (politician): Acting governor

 On September 10, 2003, Kernan began serving as acting governor.
 O'Bannon had been hospitalized after suffering a stroke two days earlier.
 This was the first time that Indiana had ever implemented their state constitution's clause for handing over the authority of governor in the instance that the governor is unable to perform their duty due to disability.
-Speaker of the Indiana House of Representatives B. Patrick Bauer and Indiana Senate President pro tempore Robert D. Garton had consulted with O'Bannon's counsel, medical treatment team, and family before making a request on September 10, 2003 to Indiana Supreme Court Chief justice Randall Shepard for the court to issue a ruling on O'Bannon's ability to perform his duties.
-After just over an hour of private discussion, the court ruled that Kernan would become acting governor.
+Per the cause, the speaker of the Indiana House of Representatives, B. Patrick Bauer, and the president pro tempore of the Indiana Senate, Robert D. Garton, made a request on September 10, 2003, to Indiana Supreme Court Chief justice Randall Shepard asking for the court to issue a ruling on O'Bannon's ability to perform his duties.
+Prior to making the request, the speaker and president pro tempore both had consulted with O'Bannon's counsel, his medical treatment team, and his family.
+After just over an hour of private discussion, the court ruled that same day that O'Bannon was currently unable to perform his gubernatorial duties and that Kernan would become acting governor.

-Governorship
+Governor of Indiana

-Kernan assumed the governorship following the September 13, 2003 death of Frank O'Bannon.
-Kernan would receive praise for what was regarded to have been a smooth transition into the office.
+Governor O'Bannon died September 13, 2003.
+After O'Bannon's death, Kernan assumed the governorship.
+He had already assumed the powers of acting governors several days prior, after the Supreme Court found O'Bannon to be unable to fulfill the duties of his office.
+Kernan would receive praise for what was regarded to have been a smooth transition into the office after O'Bannon's sudden stroke and death.

 Appointments and personnel

-For his lieutenant governor, Kernan appointed Kathy Davis, making her the first female lieutenant governor in Indiana's history.
+After assuming the governorship, Kernan appointed Kathy Davis to serve as his lieutenant governor.
+She was the first female lieutenant governor in Indiana's history.

 Early into his governorship, Kernan made some key hires and appointments.
 This included hiring Marshall Michael Carrington to conduct a thorough probe of the Indiana Bureau of Motor Vehicles, and appointing Cheryl Sullivan to head the Family and Social Services Administration.
 Kernan was credited with strengthening the cabinet style of government of Indiana's executive branch, which had dissipated in its functionality in the later years of O'Bannon's tenure.